Weekdays 9:30am - 7pm.

 1. Not Saving Up

-Before getting our full-time jobs, there were better times when our parents funded us not only for our meals, but for little expenditures via our allowances.
+Before we got our full-time jobs, there were better times when our parents funded us not only for our meals but also for small expenses through our allowances.

-Because we couldn’t really feel the pinch that comes with spending some hard-earned money, we tend to live from allowance-to-allowance, buying items on a whim.
+Because we couldn't really feel the pinch of spending hard-earned money, we tend to live from allowance to allowance, buying things on a whim.

 2. Not Taking Care Of Our Skin